FedReFT: Federated Representation Fine-Tuning with All-But-Me Aggregation: Methodology

 In heterogeneous FL, the integration of shared knowledge without compromising local task-specific adaptation remains a core challenge.
-Standard aggregation methods such as FedAvg~\cite{mcmahan2017communication}, which averages client models into a single global model, are often suboptimal in non i.i.d. scenarios.
+Standard aggregation methods, such as FedAvg~\cite{mcmahan2017communication}, which averages client models into a single global model, are often suboptimal in non i.i.d. scenarios.
 They risk overwriting valuable client-specific representations and rely on fixed mixing weights that may further reduce personalization.
-Table \ref{tab:agg_comparison} depicts the comparison.
 To overcome these limitations, we propose the \textit{All-But-Me (ABM)} aggregation strategy.
 Instead of initializing clients with a global model, each client continues to update its local parameters while partially incorporating knowledge aggregated from other clients.
-Specifically, each client $k$ receives a robustly aggregated set of intervention parameters $\{\mathbf{W}^{\text{ABM}}_k, \mathbf{R}^{\text{ABM}}_k, \mathbf{B}^{\text{ABM}}_k\}$, calculated from the updates of all other clients using a geometric median:
+Specifically, each client $k$ receives a robustly aggregated set of intervention parameters $\{\mathit{W}^{\text{ABM}}_k, \mathit{R}^{\text{ABM}}_k, \mathit{B}^{\text{ABM}}_k\}$, calculated from the updates of all other clients using a geometric median:

-The client then performs a personalized update by interpolating between its local parameters and the ABM-aggregated ones using a mixing factor $\alpha \in [0, 1]$.
-We have discussed in detail how the evaluation loss-based $\alpha$ tuning works in the appendix \ref{appendix:alpha-tuning}.

-Before the next local training using the $\mathbf{R}_k^{\text{new}}$, we do the orthogonal transformation of $\mathbf{R}_k^{\text{new}}$ to keep the original property of $R$. \paragraph{ABM via Geometric Median.} The geometric median (also known as the spatial or $L_1$ median) offers a robust alternative to the arithmetic mean, particularly under client heterogeneity and adversarial conditions~\cite{maronna2006yohai, weiszfeld1937point}.
+\textbf{ABM via Geometric Median.} The geometric median (also known as the spatial or $L_1$ median) offers a robust alternative to the arithmetic mean, particularly under client heterogeneity and adversarial conditions~\cite{maronna2006yohai, weiszfeld1937point}.
 Given a set of vectors $\mathcal{S} = \{x_1, \ldots, x_n\} \subset \mathbb{R}^d$, it is defined as:

 which minimizes the sum of Euclidean distances to all elements in the set.
 This estimator is robust to outliers and misaligned updates, making it well-suited for federated settings.
 We instantiate the ABM function using the geometric median, where each client $k$ receives an aggregated intervention vector computed from $\mathcal{S}_k = \{x_m\}_{m \ne k}$: